ramankumarrudr/ImdbClone_DeltaX/README.md

 for admin page you can navigate to http://127.0.0.1:8000/admin/

 # Aditional Usefull commands
- - python3 manage.py createsuperuser (creates a root account for acessing database)
+ - python3 manage.py createsuperuser (creates a root account for acessing database internals and deleting records)
  - python3 manage.py makemigrations (For migrating models and making changes)
  - python3 manage.py migrate (for migrating changes made using makemigrations)